 - In 1936, John W. Brungart of Coshocton with the first person to dot the “i.”

 - The famous ramp entrance was first used in 1928 and has remained virtually unchanged since then.

 - To be eligible to dot the “i,” a sousaphone player must be at least a fourth-year band member.

-- The Skull Session always starts two hours and fifteen minutes before kickoff at home football games.
+- The Skull Session always starts two hours and 10 minutes before kickoff at home football games.

 - The Marching Band jacket and pants are actually dark navy blue, with white crossbelts, white gloves, and black shoes with white spats.